This page on Cocoa Extract is currently marked as in-progress. We are still compiling research.

 Cocoa flavanols appear to be stable in the stomach environment, with 50-60 minutes of gastrointestinal transit time not resulting in any modification of flavanol monomers nor procyanidins up to five monomers in length.

 Oral ingestion of drinks (with some additional macronutrients) containing cocoa was noted to increase serum epicatechin when measured at 120 hours post ingestion to approximately 500ng/mL (2g cocoa), 1,200ng/mL (5g), 3,500ng/mL (13g), and 8,000ng/mL (26g); data derived from graphs.

-It appears that the scent of chocolate (preserved by aromatic compounds in chocamine) is enough to potentially reduce appetite.
+It appears that the scent of dark chocolate (relative to no inhalation of aromatics) is enough to potentially reduce appetite in women.

 In otherwise healthy youth, cocoa flavanols appear to enhance blood flow to the brain and alongside the increase in blood flow there appears to be an increase in cerebral oxygenation

 In a cohort of 37,103 men (Sweden) followed for 10.2 years found a decreased risk of stroke associated with chocolate with the highest quartile (25%) of consumption, with a median intake of 62.9g weekly, having an 0.83 relative risk compared to the no chocolate intake; the CI was 0.70-0.99.